 Both this course and Women’s Health and Hormones Part I are prerequisites to taking Dr. Welch’s Mentorship program, even if you are a seasoned Ayurvedic professional.

-Much gratitude to Qumaru Nisa for shooting and editing the video for this course, to Allison Morse and the staff of The Ayurvedic Center of Vermont for hosting the live workshop and to Barn2 for helping us navigate the complexities of delivering a smooth online educational experience.
+Much gratitude to Qumaru Nisa for shooting and editing the video for this course, to Allison Morse and the staff of The Ayurvedic Center of Vermont for hosting the live workshop in May 2019, and to Barn2 for helping us navigate the complexities of delivering a smooth online educational experience.